brentaharris/ToDo_list/README.md

 # ToDo_list

-Simple to-do list in HTML,CSS and JS
+Simple to-do list in HTML,CSS, and JS.
+Free use to anyone.